yeoman/generator-angular/readme.md

 ## Options
 In general, these options can be applied to any generator, though they only affect generators that produce scripts.

-### CoffeeScript
+### CoffeeScript and TypeScript
-For generators that output scripts, the `--coffee` option will output CoffeeScript instead of JavaScript.
+For generators that output scripts, the `--coffee` option will output CoffeeScript instead of JavaScript, and `--typescript` will out put TypeScript instead of JavaScript.

 For example:
 ```bash